People may say they care about human rights, but their sympathy stops short at Palestine.

 Today’s Zionism is a settler-colonial movement, establishing an apartheid state where white Jewish people have more rights than others, including African immigrants and Palestinians.
 Where Netanyahu claims Israel is for the Jewish people, Jewish people of color are excluded from those conversations.
 In April 2018, he planned on passing a law to legalize deporting African asylum seekers.

 Zionist policy separates families, massacres Native peoples and decimates hundreds of thousands of olive trees — significant in Palestinian culture.
-It’s also made Jerusalem, a holy city for many faiths including Judaism, Christianity, Islam and Bahái’i, only available to those allowed to enter Israel.
+It’s also made Jerusalem, a holy city for many faiths including Judaism, Christianity and Islam, only available to those allowed to enter Israel.
 Palestinians are not allowed to enter.

 Israel’s very existence is one of settler-colonialism, ethnic cleansing and fascism on Palestinian land, yet the narrative got mixed up.
 People refer to Israel as “the only democracy in the Middle East,” but there isn’t anything democratic about it’s policies.